-Neurofeedback, also referred to as biofeedback, is used to monitor and enhance a patient’s brainwaves and brain performance.
+Neurofeedback, also referred to as EEG, is used to monitor and enhance a patient’s brainwaves and brain performance.
 With neurofeedback therapy, a patient may be able to better manage symptoms associated with anxiety, depression, ADHD, sleep problems, addiction, disordered eating, trauma, and other mental health disorders.
 Neurofeedback can also assist with bolstering overall academic, occupational and sports performance outcomes.

 What Is Neurofeedback Therapy?